2020-2021 ACSA Board of Directors

 The ACSA invites nominations and self-nominations for three positions on the Board of Directors.
-Please review the following eligibility requirements, timeline, and background information that describes the organization’s intended directions in coming years.
+Please review the following eligibility requirements, timeline, and background information that describes the organization’s intended directions in the coming years.

 Open Board Positions: Second Vice President, Secretary/Treasurer, At-Large Director

 Eligible nominees for all Board positions must meet the following requirements:

 - Second Vice President.
 Candidates shall be full-time, tenured, tenure-track, or fixed-term faculty members of a Full Member school at the time of nomination and throughout the four-year term of office.

 - Secretary/Treasurer.
 Candidates shall be full-time, tenured, tenure-track, or fixed-term faculty members of a Full Member school at the time of nomination and throughout the three-year term of office.

 - At-Large Director.
 The ACSA Bylaws permit no more than one At-Large Director to come from a school that is not a Full Member.
 For the 2020-21 Board, the Nominations Committee may consider a candidate from a Candidate or Affiliate Member school that has been a member of ACSA for at least two full years.
 Nominations of candidates from Full Member schools continue to be encouraged for At-Large Director positions.

 Terms for directors begin on July 1, 2020, with terms of service noted below.
 All directors are expected to attend three board meetings a year: a fall meeting, which typically occurs in conjunction with the Administrators Conference; a spring meeting, which typically occurs in conjunction with the ACSA Annual Meeting; and a summer meeting, typically held in Washington, DC, in late July or early August.
 Additionally, board members serve on committees, which may entail travel to a meeting one time per year and conference calls one to two times per month.